Estimated reading time: 6 minutes

 - Thanksgiving Menu 2022

 If you make this recipe, and like it, please give it a rating in the recipe card below and let us know in the comments at the end of the post.

 Thank you for reading and following along!

-- In a medium (heavy-bottomed) saucepan, add the prepared berried or fruit, add sugar, salt, and lemon juice.
+- In a medium (heavy-bottomed) saucepan, add the prepared berried or fruit, and add sugar, salt, and lemon juice.
 Stir to combine.
-Bring to a boil and boil for about 20 minutes or until the mixture is thickened jammy.
-If the fruits are in larger pieces, you may need to use a potato masher to mash it down into a pulpy texture.
+Bring to a boil and boil for about 20 minutes or until the mixture is thickened and jammy.
+If the fruits are in larger pieces, you may need to use a potato masher to mash them down into a pulpy texture.
 Stir the mixture as it boils so that it thickens evenly and doesn't burn on the bottom.
 Adjust the heat if it's boiling too vigorously but don't let it stop boiling.

 - When the jam is done, turn off the heat and remove the pot from the heat.
 Transfer the jam to the jars (carefully, because it's hot!) and allow it to cool at room temperature.
-When they are cool, cover and seal and transfer them to the refridgerator.
+When they are cool, cover and seal and transfer them to the refrigerator.